KittyPBoxx/pokeemerald-net-demo/README.md

 - WII *(Not wii mini)* (https://en.wikipedia.org/wiki/Wii)
 - WIFI Router or Wii ethernet adapter
 - A PC/Server that can run nodejs

-⚠️ In v0.1.0 the Debug Version should be used when using real hardware.
-The graphical channel has know issues. ⚠️

 ## Software Components